 Around 7:30pm we start winding down with showers, stories, prayers, and bedtime.
 The boys go down between 8 and 8:30pm.
 The girls stay up later, but must be completing a quiet activity during this time.

 That’s about it.
-Our day in a nutshell.
+My simple homeschool schedule for working moms.
 How does it compare to yours?
 I’d love to hear your feedback!